pxsalehi/kyma/poc-jetstream/jetstream-poc.md

 ## Notes

 What is a stream and how many do we need?
 A stream is a collection of subjects, and has its own configs such
 as: storage, replicas, retention, deduplication.
+Each subject can only be in one stream.
+Therefore, different stream configs can be set either for one stream which is used by all topics `>`, or for all topics of the same application `app.>`.

 **Configuring a JetStream cluster**
 - The replica count must be less than the maximum number of servers(!?) -> Do we need 4 servers for 3 replicas?